Forcing consequences of PFA together with the continuum large: Introduction

+The rest of the paper is organized as follows: In Section \ref{symmetric_systems} we introduce the notion of symmetric system of structures and prove basic properties of this notion that we will use throughout the paper.
+In Section \ref{a_general_construction} we present a rather general construction of a finite support forcing iteration using symmetric systems of structures as side conditions and prove several facts applying to this general context.
+Section \ref{the_forcing_construction} starts with the definition of a partial order $\mtcl P$ that will be shown to witness the conclusion of Theorem \ref{mainthm}.
+This partial order is a special case of the construction in Section \ref{a_general_construction}.
+We then prove the relevant facts of $\mtcl P$ not covered by the general theory in Section \ref{a_general_construction}.
+It follows from these facts that $\mtcl P$ indeed witnesses the conclusion of Theorem \ref{mainthm}.
+Finally, in Section \ref{applications} we show that $\textsc{PFA}^{\mbox{fin}}(\o_1)$ implies the failure of Weak Club Guessing and of $\mho$.

-Even if this work tries to be sufficiently self--contained, we will assume that the reader has a good knowledge of forcing.
+Even if this work tries to be reasonably self--contained, we will assume that the reader has a good knowledge of forcing, and in particular some familiarity with proper forcing.
 Two good references are Kunen (\cite{KUNEN}) and Jech (\cite{JECH}).
-Our notation is more or less standard, but in some cases we have tried to give a complete explanation of the symbols and notions that we use.
+Most of our notation is standard, and we have tried to give complete explanations of the relevant symbols and notions whenever we deviate from the standard use.